Waco Personal Injury Lawyer

 What Kind of Damages Can You Be Compensated For?

-Compensation for personal injury falls in two categories: economic and non-economic damages.
+Compensation for personal injury falls into two categories: economic and non-economic damages.
 The damages you receive are not meant to punish the person responsible for your personal injury, but to compensate you and make you “whole.”
 Even if they have to face criminal prosecution for their actions, they could still be liable to you for the damages that you suffered.

 Economic damages are quantifiable damages that can be established with evidence such as invoices and receipts.
 The value of economic damages does not change because it is linked to tangible damages.
 Medical bills, lost wages, vocational rehabilitation, replacement of damaged property, and lost earning capacity are all economic damages that you may be entitled to.